angular/protractor/docs/tutorial.md

 }
 ```

 Try running the tests again.
 You should see the tests running on Firefox instead of Chrome.
 The `capabilities` object describes the browser to be tested against.
-For a full list of options, see [the reference config file](/docs/referenceConf.js).
+For a full list of options, see [the config file](/lib/config.ts).

 You can also run tests on more than one browser at once.
 Change conf.js to: